 Under a bill signed into law last week by Governor Jerry Brown, counselors (PCCs) and marriage and family therapists (MFTs) in California who have completed their graduate degrees but are not yet licensed will see their title change from “Intern” to “Associate” on January 1, 2018.
-[Updated August 2, 2017: Added FAQ section below.]
+[Originally published September 26, 2016.
+Updated August 2, 2017: Added FAQ section.
+Republished December 19, 2017.]

 How it happened